Skip to content

 };

-This balances latency (busy-spin) with CPU usage (sleep).
+This balances latency (busy-spin) with CPU usage (sleep) based on deployment environment.

 Multiple Consumers